 About the Plan

-Our newly released strategic plan for 2021-24 aims to make Portland a more equitable, prosperous, healthy and resilient city.
+The BPS strategic plan aims to make Portland a more equitable, prosperous, healthy and resilient city.
+Although the plan was written to guide us through 2024, BPS is continuing to follow the priorities, goals and strategies in this plan while the City of Portland transitions to our new form of government.
 The plan establishes goals, strategies and metrics to track our progress as we increase access to healthy communities for all, lead climate justice work, launch a clean air protection program, expand opportunities for BIPOC-owned businesses, adopt data privacy protections and increase digital access for all.
 That’s a lot!
 So, dive in to see how we plan to do this with valued partners, technology and tools, community knowledge and experience.

 View the plan: